intcyoacreator/intcyoacreator.github.io/README.md

   also makes a massive error fest, which means something's happening there
 - [ ] Preview doesn't have padding below each paragraph.
 Figure out how to do that
+- [x] If you've chosen "Edit Section" (and presumably Edit Divider) and switch to the Viewer, it will still be in Edit Mode
+    * Fixed fairly easily

 ## Possible TODOs
 Will have to reconsider these later.